guzmanwolfrank/Data/SQL Zillow/readme.md

 ## Exploring the Data

+        # SQL Queries

+        We will use SQL Queries to explore the data within the ZHVI file and dataframe we build off of it.

+        In order to do so, we must the load the CSV data into a SQLite Database and connect to the database.

+        Here is a list of SQL Queries for analysis:

 ## Findings
 We ran 7 SQL Queries using SQLite and Python to realize that home values, in Zillow's Top Tier Home Value Data have risen dramatically.